 * scholarship opportunities to assist children with lessons, training and equipment

 As a young girl on Vashon Island, Amy went against the prevailing attitude at the time that "it was not lady-like for girls to actively participate in sports."
-It was then when the late Roy Ostrom, a history teacher and tennis coach asked Amy if she would like to try this sport called, tennis.
-Briefly competing in her high school league, she quickly turned her sights on to other tournaments.
-From local, city and state titles, she went on to capture numerous National Senior Titles.
+When the late Roy Ostrom, a history teacher and tennis coach asked Amy if she would like to try this sport called, tennis.
+The rest is history.
+Go to https://www.historylink.org/file/9783